The Poetry Fishbowl is now CLOSED. Thank you for your enthusiasm.

 .
 If donations reach $250, you get one step toward a bonus fishbowl; three of these activates the perk, and they don't have to be three months in a row.
 Everyone will get to vote on which series, and give prompts during the extra fishbowl, although it may be a half-day rather than a whole day.
 If donations reach $300, there will be a half-price sale in one series.Feed the Fish!

 Now's your chance to participate in the creative process by posting ideas for me to write about.
-Today's theme is "outgrowing old ideas."
+Today's theme is "the end of the world as we know it."

-, other reality-tunnel wrecking balls, and poetic forms in particular.
+, dire prophecies, endings and beginnings, divorce, other major life changes, and poetic forms in particular.
 But anything is welcome, really.
 If you manage to recommend a form that I don't recognize, I will probably pounce on it and ask you for its rules.
 I do have the first edition of Lewis Turco's The Book of Forms

 which covers most common and many obscure forms.